Islandora-Collaboration-Group/ISLE/docs/1_system_process_overview/1_4_testing/testsite_guide.md

 ### 0. docker-compose.yml file edits

-If the enduser is using Vagrant move on to **Edit 2** in this section as this process is handled automatically.
+If the enduser is using Vagrant on their laptop move on to **Edit 2** in this section as this process is handled automatically.

 If and only if the enduser is **NOT using Vagrant** on their local laptop and is setting up Virtualbox manually, then please do the following below first on the local laptop.